 - EFI Systems that have been backed up must be restored by booting RecoverAssist in EFI mode.

 - EFI Systems cannot be restored to BIOS systems and BIOS systems cannot be restored to EFI systems.

 - EFI booting can be turned off and the system will revert to BIOS mode.

 - Only RecoverAssist on USB Removable drives can EFI boot.

 O/S stage - Once the computer has completed the BIOS stage, it will look for the location of the operating system boot files.
 The BIOS will be configured with a device order, to search for these files.
 Most computers will have a default order of optical drive, C:\drive, USB device.

 The attached bootable media must be configured in this BIOS setting, and should be listed before the C drive.
 To check or change your boot media order, you need to access the configurations by pressing a key during the BIOS stage.
 The key stroke required may be displayed in screen during the BIOS post process, or noted in your hardware / server documentation.

-Once RecoverAssist has started your computer and accessed its hardware, it will need the image backup to recover your computer's operating system and data.
+The Recovery Environment is used to locate the image backup that will be used to recover your computer’s operating system and data.
 The first three options in the RecoverAssist menu are used to select the locations of the image file using different types of media.
-Each option is described below:

 - Recover from a backup located on a local drive